trustedlogin/docs/docs/SaaS/data-storage.md

 ## Application Logs {#application-logs}

-Logs are sent to [Papertrail](https://papertrailapp.com).
+Logs are sent to [Datadog](https://www.datadoghq.com/).

-PII sent to Papertrail includes:
+The limited PII sent to Datadog includes:

 - The URL of the website where access has been granted
   - The User ID of the user who granted access